/113. Path Sum II

 Backtracking61.9% acceptance

-Given the root node of a binary tree (as a TreeNode object) and an integer sum_value, return all root-to-leaf paths where the sum of the node values in the path equals sum_value.
+Given a binary tree represented as a list in level-order traversal (with None for missing nodes), and an integer sum_value, return all root-to-leaf paths where the sum of node values equals sum_value.
 Each path should be returned as a list of node values.
 A root-to-leaf path starts at the root and ends at a leaf node (a node with no children).

 Example 1